Written by GRC Practice Director, Alex Hollis

 Integrate the pillars

 Creating the strong foundations on which to grow and remain competitive requires you to accept and embrace the silos that your business operates with.
 Ultimately, the pillars of your business are working toward a mutually agreed goal.
-All you need to do is figure out where and how you can integrate those pillars to facilitate better information sharing.
+All you need to do is figure out where and how you can integrate those pillars to facilitate better information sharing with integrated risk management software.
 Now, they can maintain that important separation, while sharing commonality and driving towards the end result in a cohesive manner.

-On November 14, 08:00 (United States – Los Angeles) I am hosting a free webinar dedicated to helping you better understand integrated risk management.
-As part of this, we will consider an approach for creating a model within your business with the right GRC technology, which enables the functional pillars of your organization to better collaborate and share information.
+On November 27th, 08:00 (United States – Los Angeles) we hosted a free webinar dedicated to helping you better understand integrated risk management and governance risk and compliance software.
+As part of this, we considered an approach for creating a model within your business with the right GRC technology, which enables the functional pillars of your organization to better collaborate and share information.